fnaufel/xaringan-smartify/README.md

 ## Caveats

-* **JQuery:** **smartify** uses [JQuery](https://jquery.com/).
+* **JQuery:** **xaringan-smartify** uses [JQuery](https://jquery.com/).
 A browser showing your presentation will have to download approximately 70kB of Javascript code to run **xaringan-smartify**.
 This is usually negligible, especially as modern browsers will keep recently used Javascript files in a cache.

   If you want to avoid using this extra bandwidth when presenting your slides, you can download the [JQuery file](https://code.jquery.com/jquery-3.4.1.slim.min.js) and use it locally.
 In this case, don't forget to edit the `in_header.html` file to make it point to the downloaded file.